jonnystorm/elexir/notes.md

 ### 2016-09-14 08:54

-Write grammar generator for dealing with network device syntax.
+Write pattern generator for dealing with network device syntax.
-Generator regex, replacing infrequently occurring tokens with "holes" (\S+).
+Generator regex, replacing infrequently occurring tokens with "holes" (`\S+`).
 For a large enough data set, it is assumed frequently occuring tokens are built-in syntax.
 Holes are to match user input.
 Frequency is determined by a count kept for each token transition.